canopy-js/canopy-js/README.md

 So give every idea an address.
 And put at that address a page.
 And put on the page explanation.
-And the explanation imparts the idea.
+And the explanation will impart the idea.

 #### 5. Explanations are mergable